 International Victorious Woman Month is in May and we are geared up to celebrate the achievements of women despite and amid the hardships they face.
+On the same account organization around the world give scholarships to women that are listed on Scholaroo in order to help them win bigger challenges in life and establish a very strong base.

 History of International Victorious Woman Month